kelvinfrog/Machine-Learning-Microbiome/README.md

-# Machine-Learning-Microbiome
+# Microbiome analysis
-Machine learning analysis on microbiome data
+Diversity and machine learning analysis on microbiome data